Samson Brothers to lead Kochi Blue Tigers - www.lokmattimes.com

 Samson Brothers to lead Kochi Blue Tigers

-PNN Kochi (Kerala) [India], July 21: Saly Samson has been selected as the Captain of the Kochi Blue Tigers ...
+Kochi (Kerala) [India], July 19: Saly Samson has been selected as the Captain of the Kochi Blue Tigers for ...

 He added ‘Two brothers, one goal.
 A new chapter in history is about to begin.
 The battle is set to commence.
 The post also stated that the roar of the Blue Tigers will be louder than ever in the second season.